An ocean of green. Islands of stone peering out among the trees.

 Who are you Prague?

 What are you – young or old?
 Forever changing, I seek to find your core.

 Humans wish to make their mark, to last within the world they left, a memory, a dream on stone facade.
-Facsimiles of fixed moments we hope remain until the end,
+Facsimiles of fixed moments we hope will stay with us until the end,

 forget-me-not’s blowing among the fields of stone.